Maria Amalia Mercouri, known professionally as Melina Mercouri, was a Greek actress, singer, and politician.

 During 1949 – 1950, she worked with the Art Theatre in plays by Aldus Huxley, Arthur Miller, Philip Jordan, Andre Roussin.

-She then appeared in Paris, in boulevard plays by Jacques Deval and Marcel Achard with whom she collaborated with well.
+She then appeared in Paris, in boulevard plays by Jacques Deval and Marcel Achard with whom she collaborated well.

 While in Paris she met Jean Cocteau, Jean-Paul Sartre, Colette, Francoise Sagan.
 She was fascinated and her metamorphosis began.